 Skip to main content

-The Govern feature provides management access to NexusOne apps, features, and data sources, so that you can control who can access what anytime.
-When you purchase NexusOne, you get access to an external identity provider such as Okta or an internal identity provider such as Keycloak.
-However, Keycloak isn’t launched directly from the NexusOne portal, but it provides the identity management backend used by NexusOne, and even goes further to provide authorization.
-In Keycloak, you can create an administrator user and assign an Identity and Access Management (IAM) administrator role to it.
-This administrator can then create and manage users in Keycloak.
-However, after signing in to the NexusOne portal, the Keycloak administrator can also use all the IAM capabilities such as creating users, managing apps, and defining roles.
-These roles contain permissions that determine which NexusOne app a user can access.
+The Govern feature allows you to manage who can access NexusOne features or any tagged data ingested into NexusOne.
+When you purchase NexusOne, you get access to an external identity provider, such as Okta or an internal identity provider, such as Keycloak.
+However, Keycloak isn’t launched directly from the NexusOne portal, instead, it provides the identity management backend used by NexusOne and even goes further to provide authorization.
+When the purchase is complete, you can create an administrator user in Keycloak and assign an Identity and Access Management (IAM) administrator role to it.
+As an administrator, you can manage users and roles either directly in Keycloak or through the NexusOne portal.
+NexusOne acts as a management layer on top of Keycloak, allowing you to create users and define roles with specific permissions.
+These roles determine which NexusOne features or tagged ingested data each created user can access.

 Key features